WinVector/Examples/rebalance/rw_example_R.md

 ## Shifting

-Matloff *Statistical Regression and Classification*, CRC Press, 2017, section 5.8.2.2 “The Issue of ’Unbalanced (and Balanced) Data, Remedies” suggests shifting prediction scores instead of moving thresholds to deal changes in priors.
+Matloff *Statistical Regression and Classification*, CRC Press, 2017, section 5.8.2.2 “The Issue of ‘Unbalanced’ (and Balanced) Data, Remedies” suggests shifting prediction scores instead of moving thresholds to deal changes in priors.
 This is good advice and emphasizes staying with scores, instead of binding in thresholds to form classification rules too early.

 The monotone models are very well suited for this transform, as for them any such transform is order equivilent to re-training with different